deeprest/sagaGitlabMirror/DEV.md

   3) use the projected endpoints to do two more raycasts
   4) if the raycast hits an IDamage collider, proceed

+NEW enemy that uses and drops the graphook. mech?
 NEW Big wrecking ball bot.
 NEW Agile boss bot.

 NEW music selection on pause menu
 NEW cheats menu

+NEW Hornet friendly fire
+NEW Hornet avoid friendlies
+NEW Hornet proximity raycast
+NEW Hornet particles should not rotate, and should disappear

 CODE remove global references to CurrentPlayer where possible CODE change cursorOuter based on control device
 CODE Character agentType: remove need for Global.instance.AgentType lookup.
 Just use ints.

-#### Hornet
-- hornet friendly fire
-- hornet avoid friendlies
-- hornet proximity raycast
-- hornet particles should not rotate, and should disappear

 # Issues